- Product Search Results

 What if I need to cancel or change an order I made to an enabled vendor? (cXML PO)

 Call their customer service department.
 Orders placed this way are put into the vendor’s order delivery system within minutes of dispatch.
-Sending a change order form will not tell the vendor what they need to know.
+Sending a PO updated with a change order will not tell the vendor what they need to know.

 I don’t see the UF department I need to issue a PO to in myUF Market – what’s wrong?

 myUF Market is a requisitioning tool designed to issue purchase orders to vendors outside UF.
 The departments for which myUF Market will provide a specific “Form” to collect Chartfield information are Physical Plant (PPD), CNS, and HealthNet.
 These can be accessed through the Product Search page under Forms in the Internal Service Provider folder.

 To do business with a UF department not listed above, contact that unit to discuss how to provide them chartfield information.
 The UF CFOs office has initiated a business process improvement project to change the transactions between UF departments from encumbered (purchase orders) to unencumbered.

 What if I can’t find my shipping (or billing) address in the Ship To addresses in myUFMarket?